Classical and Bayesian error analysis of the relativistic mean-field model for doubly magic nuclei: Introduction

 \section{Introduction}

-The nuclear energy density functionals (EDFs) are a widely-used framework for describing nuclear structure phenomena.
+The nuclear energy density functionals (EDFs) are a widely used framework for describing nuclear structure phenomena.
 Many such EDFs are based on the relativistic mean-field (RMF) Lagrangian in the finite-range meson-exchange model \citep{Bender2003Self-consistentStructure}.
 The density-dependent meson-nucleon couplings have been successfully applied in this framework to describe asymmetric nuclear matter \citep{VRETENAR2005RelativisticStructure}.
 Alternatively, since the exchange of heavy mesons cannot be resolved at low energies, the self-consistent RMF framework can be formulated in terms of point-coupling nucleon interactions.
 This approach yields comparable results to the meson-exchange coupling approach for finite nuclei \citep{Nikolaus1992NuclearModel,Burvenich2002NuclearModel}.
 For example, the successful phenomenological finite-range interaction, denoted as the density-dependent meson-exchange (DD-ME2), is mapped to the point-coupling framework by relating the strength parameter of the isoscalar-scalar derivative term to different values of the mass of the phenomenological $\sigma$ meson in the DD-ME2 model \citep{Niksic2008Finite-Interactions}.
-The resulting ``best-fit model'', such as the density-dependent point-coupling (DD-PC1) functional (see e.g., \citep{Niksic.2015}), required the fine-tuning of the density dependence of the isoscalar-scalar and isovector-vector interaction terms to nuclear matter and ground-state properties of finite nuclei.
+The resulting ``best-fit model'', such as the density-dependent point-coupling (DD-PC1) functional (see e.g., \citep{Niksic.2015}), requires the fine-tuning of the density dependence of the isoscalar-scalar and isovector-vector interaction terms to nuclear matter and ground-state properties of finite nuclei.

 The issue of uncertainty quantification and error propagation in nuclear EDFs has recently attracted attention, focusing on the study of error estimates by statistical analysis \citep{Piekarewicz2014InformationPhysics, Schunck2015UncertaintyTheory}, assessment of systematic errors \citep{Dobaczewski2014ErrorGuide, Schunck2014ErrorTheory}, and correlation analysis \citep{Reinhard2010TheSkin, Schunck2014ErrorTheory}.
-However, statistical analysis is more challenging for the point-coupling models since they were found to exhibit an exponential range of sensitivity to parameter variations \citep{Niksic.2015}.
-This behavior was found to be a feature of \emph{sloppy} models - models that depend only on a few stiffly constrained combinations of the parameters \citep{Waterfall.2006}.
+However, statistical analysis is more challenging for the point-coupling models since they are found to exhibit an exponential range of sensitivity to parameter variations \citep{Niksic.2015}.
+This behavior is found to be a feature of imprecise models, that is, models that depend only on a few rigidly constrained combinations of the parameters \citep{Waterfall.2006}.